StamusNetworks/gophercap/README.md

 	--dump-json /mnt/pcap/meta.json
 ```

 Note that current implementation needs to iterate over entire PCAP file, for all files in dataset.
 Thus, mapping can take long.
 But it only needs to be done once.
 Afterwards, the `replay` subcommand will simply load the JSON metadata.
+This needs to be considered when moving or remounting PCAP storage.

 ```
 gopherCap replay \